Qiksar/crudio/README.md

 There are two ways to explore crudio.
 But you need to be sure you have Docker running.

 The first is to use the `wget` command shown below.
-If you have Docker running, this simply command does everything to build a demo environment you can use to explore Crudio further.
+If you have Docker running, this simple command does everything required to build a demo environment, which you can use to explore Crudio further.

-The second is to use the CLI, which is explained step by step below.
+The second is to use the CLI, which is explained step by step further down this document.

+Also, if you want to remove the demo environment, instructions on how to do so are also provided lower down.

 ## Execute the initialisation Script from Github